emews/emews-project-creator/README.md

 ## Workflow Templates ##

-Each workflow template has its set of own command line arguments, but all have these in common:
+Each workflow template has its own set of command line arguments, but all have the following in common:

 * `-n, --workflow-name` - the name of the workflow.
 This will be used as the file name for the workflow configuration, submission, and swift script files.
 Spaces will be replaced by underscores.